Radovan Hajek / Co-owner and founder of US Perennials

 Radical change was inevitable, which meant moving to a different continent, culture and climate… so here I am in Indiana.

 I was born in Greene Co. and raised in Bloomington, Indiana.
-I have always had a massive interest in traditional medicinal uses of plants, as well as outdoor survival, so I’ve been curious about edible plants for some time as well.
-Although my mother always had several lovely beds of flowering perennials, I never really took an interest in those kinds of plants when I was young.
+I have always been interested in traditional medicinal uses of plants and outdoor survival, so I’ve been curious about edible plants for some time as well.
+Although my mother always had several lovely beds of flowering perennials, I never really took an interest in gardening when I was young.

 I graduated from IU in 2020 with a Bachelor’s in Criminal Justice.
-As I faced the strange new world we now find ourselves in, with no idea what I really wanted to do as a career, I happened to be put in touch with Rad and John.
+While I considered what I really wanted to do as a career, I happened to be put in touch with Rad and John.
 A few weeks later I found myself working at one of the most beautiful places on Earth, with some of the most wonderful people I have ever had the pleasure of knowing.

 I mainly help out with shipping, potting on, and customer service, and am slowly learning plant names and gathering general knowledge about perennials.
 I am thrilled to be a part of US Perennials, LLC and cannot wait to see how the business grows in the next few years!